MCLiii/snowmap/README.md

   - address: the address of the ski resort (given by Google Map APIs)
   - url: the url of the ski resort (given by Google Map APIS)
 * Table weather (latitude, longitude, elevation, date, tavg, tmin, tmax, snow)
+  - latitude: the latitude of the ski resort (given by Google Map APIs)
+  - longitude: the longitude of the ski resort (given by Google Map APIs)
+  - elevation: the elevation of the ski resort based on latitude and longitude (given by Google Map APIs)
+  - date: the date (dates format: YYYY-MM-DD)
+  - tavg(°C):	average Temperature of the day
+  - tmin(°C):	minimum Temperature of the day
+  - tmax(°C):	maximum Temperature of the day
+  - snow(mm): snow depth
 * Optional: skiInfo (resort_name, url, daily_ticket_price, num_of_green, num_of_blue, num_of_black)

 <h3> Reference/Data Source </h3>